clemcl/faststrings/README.md

 Repeated testing indicatess that the CPU reduction or speed increases are approximately 4 times over the standard strlen and strcpy C functions.

-And the Record Input/Output routines aare similar to IBM ZOS, and offer speeds about 4 times faster than fgets and similar routines.
+And the Record Input/Output routines are similar to IBM ZOS, and offer speeds about 4 times faster than fgets and similar routines.

 These routines stop the accidental overwriting of storage or buffer overruns in C and C++.